jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Esquie has Flying as long as you control a card named Soarrie.
 Esquie has Trample as long as you control a card named Dorrie.
 When Esquie attacks, if you control a card named Urrie, Surveil 2.
-When Esquie attacks, if it is saddled, choose one:
+When Esquie attacks, if it is saddled, choose one —
- - Draw a card.
+• Draw a card.
- - Put a land card from your hand onto the battlefield.
+• Put a land card from your hand onto the battlefield.

 6/6
 ```